12.9-inch iPad Pro

 We liked how Center Stage followed us as we moved around during a call, and it accounted for another person who entered the frame.
 There are some issues with using Center Stage when walking around, but the feature can be easily toggled during a call.

 The USB-C port has been updated to support USB 4/Thunderbolt standards.
-We found this to be a great step up from the previous USB 3 speeds, but it also seems like a slight miss with Thunderbolt 4 devices already on the market.
+We found this to be a great step up from the previous USB 3 speeds, but it seems like a slight miss with Thunderbolt 4 devices already on the market.

 Perhaps the most important user-facing upgrade was the display.
 The 12.9-inch iPad Pro has a unique display that is backlit with mini-LED.
 Apple calls it the Liquid Retina XDR display, and it features 2,500 local dimming zones with more contrast and color accuracy.

 We liked the new display and its brighter 1,000 nits for outdoor use.
-HDR content really pops thanks to a peak HDR brightness of 1,600 nits.
+HDR content pops thanks to a peak HDR brightness of 1,600 nits.

 The Magic Keyboard